Santereson History, Family Crest & Coats of Arms

 Also the parish of Saxby in Lincolnshire was home to the family since early times.
 "This place has long been in the possession of the Saundersons, now represented by the Earl of Scarborough."

-Important Dates for the Santereson family
+Early History of the Santereson family

 This web page shows only a small excerpt of our Santereson research.
 Another 77 words (6 lines of text) covering the years 1572, 1602, 1587, 1663, 1682, 1739, 1637, 1712, 1561, 1630, 1611, 1627, 1667, 1723, 1720, 1696, 1761, 1573, 1837, 1906, 1977 and 1997 are included under the topic Early Santereson History in all our PDF Extended History products and printed products wherever possible.